pallavkothari/hover/README.md

 # Hover

-A command line tool to talk to and manage your hover.com account
+A command line tool to talk to and manage your hover.com account.
+Enjoy!

 ### Install the CLI
 ```bash